hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws-v2/12-private-module-registry/assignment.md

 }
 ```

 - Update the code with the example below.
-Notice the update to the module reference with your Terraform Cloud and your Organization name.
+Notice the update to the module reference with your HCP Terraform and your Organization name.

 ```bash
 module "s3_bucket" {